Boston Police Department: Fictional portrayals

-The Boston Police Department has been portrayed in several prominent motion pictures including The Equalizer (2014), Patriots Day, Gone Baby Gone, Mystic River, The Departed, Edge of Darkness, Blown Away, The Brink's Job, That's My Boy, R.I.P.D., The Heat, the second "X-Men" film X2 (film), What's The Worst That Could Happen?, The Boondock Saints, Spenser Confidential, Surrogates, and The Town.
-BPD is also featured in the television series Spenser: For Hire, Rizzoli & Isles, Leverage, Crossing Jordan, Fringe, and the failed Katee Sackhoff/Goran Visnjic police show pilot Boston's Finest.
+The Boston Police Department has been portrayed in several prominent motion pictures including The Equalizer, Patriots Day, The Thomas Crown Affair, Gone Baby Gone, Mystic River, The Departed, Edge of Darkness, Blown Away, The Brink's Job, That's My Boy, R.I.P.D., The Heat, X2, What's The Worst That Could Happen?, The Boondock Saints, Spenser Confidential, Surrogates, and The Town.
+BPD is also featured in the television series City on a Hill, Spenser: For Hire, Rizzoli & Isles, Leverage, Crossing Jordan, Fringe, Boston Blue, and the failed Katee Sackhoff/Goran Visnjic police show pilot Boston's Finest.

-Fictional BPD districts

-Due to filming on location in the Boston area, fake BPD cruisers have been marked with fictional districts to avoid confusion with real BPD cruisers.
-They include: